cprocino/Aquaponics/README.md

 <img src="https://github.com/cprocino/Aquaponics/assets/71406784/925c8a53-bd52-4210-a16a-6adc7ba785c8" height="200">

-### Schedual
+### Schedule

-our planning was slightly skewed by our knowledge of our lack of knowledge in PID for the first week after we desided on our project we would create the skeleton of our project using the fish tank and a few other household and lab idems. the rest of the time we would spend trying to figure out how we would PID the project and how the new valves and pumps could be controlled with arduinos. our intitial plan was
+our planning was slightly skewed by our knowledge of our lack of knowledge in PID for the first week after we decided on our project we would create the skeleton of our project using the fish tank and a few other household and lab items. the rest of the time we would spend trying to figure out how we would PID the project and how the new valves and pumps could be controlled with arduinos. our initial plan was

-week 1: build the basics of the tank with a pump and the corect tubing and a controlable valve or pump to regulate water level
+week 1: build the basics of the tank with a pump and the correct tubing and a controllable valve or pump to regulate water level

 week 2: tweek pump and valve to maintain water level better(start with hand controls for PID)